“Why Is My Trail Camera Not Taking Pictures?” – 5 Common Reasons

 Believe it or not, where to place the trail camera affects how it works.
 If you hang the camera due east or west, it might not take pictures.
 In a too hot or too cold day, you might get nothing as well.

-It is a must to know – Trail camera operates off the head, motions, and trigger capacity.
+It is a must to know – Trail camera operates off the heat, motions, and trigger capacity.
 The direct rising or setting sunlights ruin the lens’ detection ability, meaning the camera impossible capture the motion nearby and fail to take pictures.
 Also, on the cold day when the temperature differs between the object and air around.
 That time, the camera will pick up things farther away.
 On the other side, the detection range is shorter on the hot weather.

 Here come solutions: